davydovalexander/davydovalexander.github.io/_pages/misc.md

 * The Whirlwind - Transatlantic (Progressive Rock)
 * It's Not That Deep - Demi Lovato (Pop)

-Take a look at [what concerts I've been too recently](https://docs.google.com/spreadsheets/d/1wrvRTXpFFRe_xCdwgO52Lf8orCZLChTOPg2WSUAye9k/edit?usp=sharing).
+Take a look at [what concerts I've been to recently](https://docs.google.com/spreadsheets/d/1wrvRTXpFFRe_xCdwgO52Lf8orCZLChTOPg2WSUAye9k/edit?usp=sharing).

 <b>Juggling:</b> I have been juggling since 2019 and I regularly go to Houston Jugglers meetups.
 I can juggle 5 balls but I prefer passing clubs with a partner.
 In the past, I have juggled knives and torches.